Getting Started

 Creates an optimized production build.

-In production, webpack will emit his files in dist3 folder.
+In production, the bundler will emit its files in dist3 folder.

 Start production server